 MRI findings in brain death

 25-year-old female patient with known chronic renal failure, status post renal transplant.
-She developed sepsis with toxic myocarditis and eventually had cardiac arrest and hypoxic-ischaemic brain injury.
+She developed sepsis with toxic myocarditis and eventually had cardiac arrest and hypoxic-ischemic brain injury.

 Loading Stack -